mariobarbareschi/mariOS/README.md

 mariOS
 =====
-mariOS Answers the Request for an Implementation of an OS
+mariOS Answers the Request for an Implementation of OS

 ---------
 ## About